MateuszOskedraFHNWAccount/Internet-Technology/README.md

 - Backend Developer: Responsible for API development, database management, and server-side logic.
 - Frontend Developer: Focuses on the user interface, ensuring a seamless and intuitive user experience.
 - Project Manager: Oversees the project timeline, ensuring milestones are met and resources are allocated efficiently.
+- Product Manager: Guides the platform's development strategy, focusing on aligning features with user needs and business objectives.
+Coordinates between users, technical teams, and stakeholders to prioritize and refine product features, ensuring CommunityFHNW meets its goals effectively.

+### Stakeholders

 ### Milestones
 1. Requirement Analysis and Planning: Defining scope, objectives, and user stories.